SCCA Continental Championship for Formula B/C Race

 - Lotus 59B [59-F2/XB-41] (Craig Hill): New to Craig Hill (Mississauga, Ontario) and run in the Canadian Road Racing Championship and the SCCA Continental Championship for Formula B, entered by Bill Brack Racing Enterprises.
 Hill ran in a team with Brack's Formula 5000 Lotus 70, with both cars in marching Castrol GTX livery.
 Unlike the two JRDS cars, which were entered as Lotus 69Bs, Hill's car first raced in Lotus 59 bodywork and was generally billed through the season as the "Castrol GTX Lotus 59".
 For 1971, the car was sold to Max Nerrière (Toronto, Ontario), who raced it in the Players Canadian Formula B series.
 Retained by Nerrière for 1972 and for 1973.
 Subsequent history unknown.

-- Brabham BT21/29 ("Tuck" Thomas): Amongst the many local drivers at Road America's Pro FB race in 1970 was David E. Thomas III (Edina, MN) in a #84 Brabham BT21/29 entered by Lancer Racing, of Minneapolis.
-Thomas, better known later in his career as Tuck Thomas, was an executive at his father's Lancer Stores.
+- Brabham BT15/BT29 ("Tuck" Thomas): Mike Hiss left the east coast Abrasive Alloys team at the end of 1969 and moved to the west coast, joining Charlie Hayes' team.
+He raced an updated five-year-old Brabham BT15 at the opening round of the 1970 Pro FB series and finished a remarkable second.
+The car was advertised by Hayes in May 1970 and again in July 1970 as a "BT15/29".
+Sold to David E. Thomas III (Edina, MN) Thomas, an executive at his father's Lancer Stores and better known later in his career as Tuck Thomas.
+Entered by Lancer Racing, of Minneapolis, as a #84 Brabham BT21/29 at the Road America's Pro FB race in July 1970 but did not start.
 His name was also on the entry list for Mont-Tremblant two weeks later but this seems down to the Canadian organisers copying liberally from the Road America entry list.
 Thomas does not appear on the 1970 CenDiv FB points table but he did register in 1971 with five points.
 However, the entry list for Mid-Ohio 5 Jul 1971, the second National of the 1971 CenDiv season, shows him in a BT18, not a BT21/29.
-It may be that his car was a BT18 updated to BT21A specification and also with various BT29 bits.
-Nothing more known.
+Advertised in October 1971 as the ex-Hayes team BT15/29 with Vegantune engine.
+Subsequent history unknown.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' original results.